ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 *Deep learning = a family of machine learning models, that use multi-layered neural networks to approximate functions*

-# What is machine learning?
+# What is Machine Learning?

 > Machine learning is the biggest advance in how we can do engineering since the scientific method - Steve Juvertson